 What Makes Pre So Special

-Although Steve Prefontaine continues to be widely remembered, idolized and celebrated 40 years after his fatal car accident in May 1975, few think as highly of him as Jeff Johnson.
+Although Steve Prefontaine continues to be widely remembered, idolized and celebrated 40 years after his fatal car accident on May 30, 1975, few think as highly of him as Jeff Johnson.

 I want to tell you about a boy.
 A boy who became a legend among American distance runners.
 People who never saw him run ask, “What was so special about him?
 He was just a runner.”
 Well, I will tell you.